.

 fifth column.noun

-working within a country to further surreptitious
+working within a country and countries to further surreptitious

-people of the nation for the gain of a few; a group of people who work
+people of the nation for the gain of a few (the few being, the cabal);

-secretly to help the organization in which they work; a secret group of
+to which they adhere; a secret

 conspirators